-Membership dues are comprised of an exchange element based on the value of benefits provided, and a contribution element for the difference between the total dues paid and the exchange element.
-The Association recognizes the exchange portion of membership dues over the membership period, and the contribution portion immediately.

 The Association recognizes grants and contributions when cash, securities or other assets, or an unconditional promise to give is received.
 Conditional promises to give, that is, those with a measurable performance or other barrier and a right of return, are not recognized until the conditions on which they depend have been met.
 Amounts received prior to the performance of the noted performance barriers are reported as refundable advances in the statement of financial position.
-In 2021, the Association received a reimbursable grant for the Wilkinsburg Stormwater Resiliency Project in an amount not to exceed \$581,589.
-Project work can be reimbursed from December 30, 2020 through the date of full execution of the project through December 31, 2023.
-In 2021, \$116,318 was received for working capital related to this grant.
-This \$116,318 is recorded as a refundable advance at December 31, 2022 and 2021.
-During 2022 and 2021, the Association recorded revenue of \$102,373 and \$46,271, respectively, for this project.
-The Association has no conditional promises to give at December 31, 2022 and 2021.
+The Association's government grants are considered conditional promises to give and therefore are recognized as the Association performs the contracted services or incurs expenses eligible for reimbursement under the grant agreement.
+The Association recognized \$578,562 and \$102,373 in revenue related to government grants for the years ended December 31, 2023 and 2022, respectively.
+As of December 31, 2023, the Association had \$111,278 of cost-reimbursable government grants awarded that will be recognized as revenue upon incurring eligible expenses.
+At December 31, 2022, the Association recorded \$116,318 as a refundable advance related to working capital held for the Wilkinsburg Stormwater Resiliency Project as the performance obligations related to recording the revenue related to such grant had not been met.

 Grants and contributions received are recorded as with or without donor restrictions, depending on the existence and nature of any donor restrictions.
 Donor-restricted support is reported as an increase in net assets with donor restrictions.
 When a restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished), net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statements of activities as net assets released from restrictions.

 Revenue from Plan/Build and program fees is recognized when inventory is delivered or at the time the services are performed, as performance obligations are satisfied upon these events.
 There have been no changes in the significant judgements related to the amount or timing of revenue from these transactions and there are no impairment losses to recognize.
-Beginning of year December 31, 2022 and 2021 receivables related to program fees were

-\$59,124 and \$5,351, respectively.
-End of year December 31, 2022 and 2021 receivables related to program fees were \$1,556 and \$59,124, respectively.
+At December 31, 2023, 2022, and 2021 receivables related to program fees were \$0, \$4,305, and \$118,918, respectively.
+At December 31, 2023, the Association recorded \$21,125 of deferred revenue related to the Plan/Build program for a contract in the amount of \$84,500 that will be fulfilled in 2024.